Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Introduction

 Our first result is the following, which follows by adapting a method of Fickle.

-\begin{theorem} Let $K$ be a knot in the boundary of an acyclic, respectively rationally acyclic, $4$--manifold $W$ which has a genus one Seifert surface $F$ with primitive element $[b]\in H_1(F)$ such that the curve $b$ is slice in $W.$ If $b$ has $F$--framing $s$, then the homology sphere obtained by $\frac{1}{(s\pm 1)}$ Dehn surgery on $K$ bounds an acyclic, respectively rationally acyclic, $4$--manifold. \end{theorem} \begin{remark} Fickle \cite{Fickle} proved this theorem under the assumption that $\partial W$ was $S^3$ and $b$ was an unknot, but under these stronger hypothesis he was able to conclude that the homology sphere bounds a contractible manifold. \end{remark} \begin{remark} Fintushel and Stern conjectured, see \cite{Fickle}, the above theorem for $\frac{1}{k(s\pm 1)}$ Dehn surgery on $K$, for any $k\geq 0$.
+\begin{theorem} Let $K$ be a knot in the boundary of an acyclic, respectively rationally acyclic, $4$--manifold $W$ which has a genus one Seifert surface $F$ with a primitive element $[b]\in H_1(F)$ such that the curve $b$ is slice in $W.$ If $b$ has $F$--framing $s$, then the homology sphere obtained by $\frac{1}{(s\pm 1)}$ Dehn surgery on $K$ bounds an acyclic, respectively rationally acyclic, $4$--manifold. \end{theorem} \begin{remark} Notice that the normal bundle to the slice disk for $b$ has a unique trivialization and thus frames $b$.
+The $F$--framing on $b$ is simply the difference between the framing of $b$ given by $F$ and the one given by the slicing disk. \end{remark} \begin{remark} Fickle \cite{Fickle} proved this theorem under the assumption that $\partial W$ was $S^3$ and $b$ was an unknot, but under these stronger hypothesis he was able to conclude that the homology sphere bounds a contractible manifold. \end{remark} \begin{remark} Fintushel and Stern conjectured, see \cite{Fickle}, the above theorem for $\frac{1}{k(s\pm 1)}$ Dehn surgery on $K$, for any $k\geq 0$.
 So the above theorem can be seen to verify their conjecture in the $k=1$ case.

-As noted by Fickle, if the conjecture of Fintushel and Stern is true then all the $\Sigma(2,3,12k+1)$ will bound acyclic manifolds since they can be realized by $-1/2k$ surgery on the right handed trefoil knot that bounds a Seifert surface containing an unknot for which the surface gives framing $-1$. \end{remark} \begin{remark} Notice that if $b$ is as in the theorem, then the Seifert surface $F$ can be thought of as obtained by taking a disk around a point on $b$, attaching a 1--handle along $b$ (twisting $s$ times) and then attaching another 1--handle $h$ along some other curve.
+As noted by Fickle, if the conjecture of Fintushel and Stern is true then $\Sigma(2,3,12k+1)$ will bound an acyclic manifold for each $k\geq 1$ since they can be realized by $-1/2k$ surgery on the right handed trefoil knot, and this knot bounds a Seifert surface containing an unknot to which the surface gives framing $-1$. \end{remark} \begin{remark} Notice that if $b$ is as in the theorem, then the Seifert surface $F$ can be thought of as obtained by taking a disk around a point on $b$, attaching a 1--handle along $b$ (twisting $s$ times) and then attaching another 1--handle $h$ along some other curve.
 The proof of Theorem~\ref{main1} will clearly show that $F$ does not have to be embedded, but just ribbon immersed so that cutting $h$ along a co-core to the handle will result in a surface that is ``ribbon isotopic" to an annulus.
-By ribbon isotopic, we mean there is an 1-parameter family of ribbon immersions between the two surfaces, where we also allow a ribbon immersion to have isolated tangencies between the boundary of the surface and an interior point of the surface. \end{remark}
+By ribbon isotopic, we mean there is a 1-parameter family of ribbon immersions between the two surfaces, where we also allow a ribbon immersion to have isolated tangencies between the boundary of the surface and an interior point of the surface.
+(In the proof we will see that it is important that the handle attached along $b$ does not pierce the rest of the surface.
+We can only allow the handle $h$ to pierce the surface.) \end{remark}